 As larger numbers of people awaken to the predicament, the newly-aware will benefit greatly from contact with individuals and communities who are grounded in a coherent “big picture” perspective, who have awakened to the miracle, and are already living an activated life.

-The paradox of the age we are heading into is that while there will be a greater likelihood of struggle, suffering, and unpredictability, for those who can get their basic needs met, life may also hold new and unforeseen opportunities for connection, meaning, and joy that are scarcely known in the age of egoism, separation, and consumerism.
-At the risk of romanticizing the hard times to come, those opportunities may include living in communities of mutual support, being part of an inspired collective effort, and gaining a deep appreciation for life itself and a heightened experience of being alive.
+The paradox of the age we are heading into is that while there will be a greater likelihood of struggle, suffering, and unpredictability, for those who can join together in solidarity and resilience, life may also hold new and unforeseen opportunities for connection, meaning, and joy that are scarcely known in the age of egoism, separation, and consumerism.
+At the risk of romanticizing the hard times to come, those opportunities may include things like living in communities of mutual support, being part of an inspired collective effort, and gaining a deep appreciation for life itself and a heightened experience of being alive.

 Regardless of how the Anthropocene unfolds, it promises to be a difficult age to sleepwalk through.

 Inspirations, Sources, Credits